Lock or Unlock Dell Monitors

 Intermediate Locking/Unlocking Procedure

-If the Basic Procedures will not for you, it is possible that the MENU button might be damaged (due to heavy use) or the monitor simply does not support the 15-second locking/unlocking feature as it was reprogrammed in the OSD so you will need to redo the basic procedure but during step #2, press and hold MENU button (or EXIT button) for 60 seconds instead.
+Suppose the Basic Procedures will not perform for you.
+In that case, it is possible that the MENU button might be damaged (due to heavy use) or the monitor does not support the 15-second locking/unlocking feature as it was reprogrammed in the OSD, so you will need to redo the basic procedure but during step #2, press and hold MENU button (or EXIT button) for 60 seconds instead.
 When successful, please remember to turn off the monitor if it is no longer needed to conserve energy.

 Expert Procedure

-In some cases, both the Basic and Intermediate tips may not work for you.
-When this happens, you will need to do a cold reset by turning off the monitor and then carefully disconnect all cabling (power cords, USB cables, VGA cables, DVI cables, HDMI cables, etc.) from the monitor.
-If the connectors on the cables are too tight, use the screwdrivers that I mentioned earlier to loosen them.
-Once all the cables are removed, you will need to hold in the monitor’s power button for five (5) seconds to turn on the monitor so that it can discharge any remaining current that is still left in the monitor.
+Sometimes, the Basic and Intermediate tips may not work for you.
+When this happens, you must do a cold reset by turning off the monitor and then carefully disconnect all cabling (power cords, USB cables, VGA cables, DVI cables, HDMI cables, etc.) from the monitor.
+If the connectors on the wires are too tight, use the screwdrivers I mentioned earlier to loosen them.
+Once all the wires are removed, you will need to hold the monitor’s power button for five (5) seconds to turn on the monitor so that it can discharge any remaining current still in the monitor.

-Next, release the power button then hit the power button once (to turn it off) and begin the process of reconnecting all the data and then power cables.
-Be sure to do this slowly to avoid any damage to the connectors and pins on the cables (which will cause a NO SIGNAL ERROR) and redo the intermediate locking or unlocking steps above.
+Next, release the power button, hit it once (to turn it off), and begin reconnecting all the data and then the power cables.
+Do this slowly to avoid any damage to the connectors and pins on the wires (which will cause a NO SIGNAL ERROR), and redo the intermediate locking or unlocking steps above.

 Dell Models Tested